ruggeri/tech-notes/math/diffie-hellman.md

 You can use Diffie-Hellman to do public key encryption.
 Basically, Alice publishes `g**a, p` as her public key.
 Then, when Bob wants to send a message, they pick a `g**b`, and send that in addition to their message encrypted with `g**(ab)`.
+I believe this public version is called **ElGamal encryption**.

 But it's very interesting.
-This is still not *asymmetric* encryption.
+This is still not _asymmetric_ encryption.
 Which means you can't do key signing with it.
+But I've explained in my ZKP notes that you can do signatures based on the discrete log problem using a non-interactive versus of Schnorr identification.